zainmo11/Java_APP/README.md

 2. Click on the "Import" button to select and load a Simulink MDL file.

-3. Once the file is loaded, the GUI will display the hierarchical structure of the model.
+3. Once the file is loaded, the GUI will display the structure of the model.

 ## Development